Gautamgrove/Gautamgrove/README.md

     <img align="left" height="260vh" src="/images.jpeg">
     <img align="left" height="260vh" src="https://upload.wikimedia.org/wikipedia/commons/3/3d/1_120_transparent.png">
 </div>
-- 👋 Hi, I’m @Gautamgrove
+- 👋 Hi, I’m @Gautamgrove<br>
-- 👀 I’m interested in Web Development and in Cybersecurity
+- 👀 I’m interested in Web Development and in Cybersecurity<br>

 Gautamgrove/Gautamgrove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 About Me

 Hello!
 I'm a passionate student currently delving deep into the realms of cybersecurity and web development.
 With a keen interest in understanding the intricacies of digital security, I am also actively honing my skills in building modern web applications using the MERN stack (MongoDB, Express.js, React, and Node.js).
 My journey in tech is driven by curiosity and a desire to create secure and efficient applications.

 Interests and Focus Areas